eclipse-che/che/enhancement/dashboard-configurability/dashboard-configurability.md

             url: "https://example-app.com
 ```

+**Pros:**

+- is defined in Che Operator side once;
+- controversial: CheCluster is kept for more deployment configuration than component-specific behavior;

+**Cons:**

+- ideally, this way needs a separate versioned piece of documentation;
+- backward compatibility and content validation is done later on dashboard component side and it may be late lifecycle phase to report that;

+#### 3. Separated ConfigMap

-- define an ability to configure dashboard with help of standalone configmap mounted with Che Operator mechanism:
+Define an ability to configure dashboard with help of standalone configmap mounted with Che Operator mechanism:

 ```yaml
 CHE_NAMESPACE="eclipse-che"